AmberLien/61040-portfolio/assignments/assignment1.md

 4. **Listening to Music**: When I listen to music, I look for songs that I can’t stop replaying.

-5. **Following Analyses**: I follow analyses to see my favorite pastimes (e.g., F1, _Percy Jackson_) to see them in new ways and connect with others.
+5. **Following Analyses**: I follow analyses to see my favorite pastimes (e.g., F1, _Percy Jackson_) in new ways and connect with others.

 6. **Learning Languages**: I learn languages to stay connected with my family.